 Time to make a demo:

 When you feel ready, it’s time to make a great demo.
 Your demo is your first opportunity to attract clients.
 It should compel them to offer you a chance to audition.
 So you want to put only your best material in your demo (not ALL of your material, just the best).

 If you don’t have samples for the voice-over styles you are interested in, then create them on your own.
-You can use scripts available online or write your own.
+Avoid using scripts available online.
+You can review them for guidance but write your own scripts or use a professional demo service.
 Make sure they are of the highest quality.

 TIP: Audio quality must be your number one priority.
 This includes your read and the overall audio itself.
 Do you want to be a high-end player or a low-end player?
 It’s your decision.

 You need more than one.
 For example, I specialize in narration only.
 But I wanted to be more specific and niche down to only documentary and promo narration.
 I also do relaxation voice work.
 So I made one demo for documentary and promo narration and one demo for relaxation audio.